secrettakehometest/unrevealed-takehome/docs/interview-process.md

 - Setup: Docker container running Rails app, code built with heavy Cursor/AI assist for initial scaffolding
 - Stack choices: Used Docker, Rails, SQLite (for demo), and Bootstrap
 - Volume gotcha: They zeroed in on Docker Compose's auto-created volumes—asked why the app worked without an explicit volume declaration
-- Code review focus: They flagged "status" duplication, Mark acknowledged it was quick-and-dirty scaffolding (Cursor default), then live-refactored with Rails enum
+- Code review focus: They flagged "status" duplication, candidate acknowledged it was quick-and-dirty scaffolding (Cursor default), then live-refactored with Rails enum
 - Fixed several manual issues live (typos, missing tags, syntax mismatches)—not pretty, but ultimately got it running and tested

 **Communication:**